Basketball Rules on Changing the Possession Arrow

 If the opposing team commits a foul or violation during a team's alternating possession throw-in, the arrow is not switched after the ball is in-bounded.

 For example, if Team A receives the ball for an alternating possession throw-in due to a tie-up and Team B commits a foul before the ball is in-bounded, Team A would receive the ball out of bounds again for a throw-in, but the arrow would not be switched once the ball is in-bounded because the throw-in is now a result of a violation.

 Alternating Possession Procedure

 The alternating possession procedure establishes a fair way to determine which team gets the ball in unusual situations when both or neither team has possession of the ball.
-The held ball is a frequent example of when the alternating possession arrow determines which team gets the ball.
-If two players simultaneously hit the ball out of bounds or if the officials cannot determine which team last touched the ball before it went out of bounds, the possession arrow determines which team gets the ball for the throw-in.
-The arrow is also used when two opponents commit simultaneous goaltending, or basket interference, violations.
+The tie-up, also known as a held ball, is a frequent example of when the alternating possession arrow determines which team gets the ball.

 James Patterson specializes in health and wellness topics, having written and produced material for the National Institutes of Health, the President's Cancer Panel and an Inc. 500 Hall of Fame company.
 He is also a former sportswriter with writing experience in basketball, baseball, softball, golf and other popular sports.